softwaremill/akka-http-session-faq/README.md

 my_login
 ```

-### How long does a session live? {#max-age}
+### <a name="max-age"></a>How long does a session live?
 By default a session expires after 1 week, configurable via the `akka.http.session.max-age` config property.
-[In this example](https://github.com/akka-http-session-faq/blob/master/src/main/resources/application.com) it is set to 5 minutes.
+[In this example](https://github.com/softwaremill/akka-http-session-faq/tree/master/src/main/resources/application.conf) it is set to 5 minutes.
-When running the [HeaderTransport example](https://github.com/akka-http-session-faq/blob/master/src/main/java/session/transport/HeaderTransport.java) we get:
+When running the [HeaderTransport example](https://github.com/softwaremill/akka-http-session-faq/tree/master/src/main/java/session/transport/HeaderTransport.java) we get:
 ```
 $ curl -i --data "my_login"  http://localhost:8080/api/do_login